ZO2 (band)

 ZO2 is a New York rock band with Brooklyn roots formed in 2003 when Paul Zablidowsky (“Paulie Z”) and his brother David Zablidowsky (“David Z”) (known as the “Z brothers”) approached drummer Joey Cassata to join their band.
 The trio is known for making throwback rock with Paulie Z on vocals and guitar, David Z on vocals and bass, and Joey Cassata on drums, percussion, and vocals.”

 Background

+ZO2 was technically formed from the remnants of the New York based KISS tribute band, KISSNATION.
+Joey Cassata and Paulie Z portrayed Eric Carr and Paul Stanley in the act, respectively.
+As they toured with KISSNATION, Paulie Z convinced Joey to join him and his brother, David in their original band, which ultimately became ZO2.
 In the early years, the band made ends meet by playing at children’s birthday parties around New York where their clients included Robert De Niro, Michael J. Fox and Al Roker.
 When asked about their decision to play children’s parties, Paulie Z explained, “[i]t was really only to fund ZO2.”

 Releases

 On March 27, 2004, the Brooklyn rockers released their first album, Tuesdays & Thursdays.
-ZO2 released its second studio album, Ain’t It Beautiful, on August 7, 2007.
+ZO2 released its second studio album, Ain't It Beautiful, on August 7, 2007.
 The band released its third album, Casino Logic, on June 9, 2009.

 Live performances

 ZO2 landed its first national tour in 2004, playing 40 dates on the VH1 Rock the Nation tour as the opening act for KISS and Poison.
 The band has also performed with Stone Temple Pilots, Alice Cooper, Twisted Sister, Scorpions, Sammy Hagar, Dream Theater, King’s X and more.
+The band became known for their full, power trio sound.
+Many compared them to a modern day Led Zeppelin or KISS.
+Joey Cassata held it down with his aggressive yet groove filled drumming, Paulie Z was a throwback to the rock lead singers/guitar players from the 1970's and David Z laid the foundation down with some extraordinary bass playing.